sibytes/yetl.io/docs/tutorial/gettingstarted.md

 ![Project](../assets/Step 3 - 1.png)

-This is starting point, now refine the file a little:
+This is a starting point, now refine the file a little:

 - add in the keys
 - take out the thresholds for customer preferences